cloudentity/ce-apigee-integration/openbanking/README.md

 #### Run Configuration Script

 The configuration script performs the following:
- - Creates and configures a Demo Consent application and Financroo data recipient application in your Cloudentity workspace for the ApigeeX proxy
+ - Creates and configures a Demo Consent application and Financroo data recipient application in your Cloudentity workspace for the ApigeeX proxies
  - Adds ApigeeX artefacts that implement the Banking data APIs.
 They return mock data
  - Demo consent application: This application talks to Bank APIs exposed by ApigeeX & Cloudentity APIs to gather and store consent within Cloudentity
  - Demo client to test this solution: We will use the Financroo data recipient app.
 This is a Data Recipient app that can interact with Bank APIs to use customer data after obtaining customer consent